W1zZo/WFRP4e-FoundryVTT-it/README.md

 This FoundryVTT module is based on the FoundryVTT system of [WFRP4e](https://github.com/moo-man/WFRP4e-FoundryVTT).

-## Module Manual Installation
+## Module Installation

+### Manifest
+1. Open the Foundry setup page
+2. Click on the Add-on Modules tab
+3. Click the Install Module button
+4. Paste the manifest URL: https://raw.githubusercontent.com/W1zZo/WFRP4e-FoundryVTT-it/master/module.json
+5. Click Install

+### Manual

-* Placing the module files under Data/modules/WFRP4e-FoundryVTT-it inside your Foundry VTT user data folder
+1. Place the module files under Data/modules/WFRP4e-FoundryVTT-it inside your Foundry VTT user data folder
-* Restart the Foundry VTT server
+2. Restart the Foundry VTT server
-* Log back into Foundry VTT as the GameMaster
+3. Log back into Foundry VTT as the GameMaster
-* Open the Game Settings tab
+4. Open the Game Settings tab
-* Click the Manage Modules button
+5. Click the Manage Modules button
-* Find the newly installed module and place a checkmark next to the name, then click Update Modules at the bottom of the list to activate it
+6. Find the newly installed module and place a checkmark next to the name, then click Update Modules at the bottom of the list to activate it

 ## Babele Dependency Installation